top of page

 PARIS

-THE FABOULOUS THREESOME
+THE FABULOUS THREESOME

 What could be more intriguing than a fabulous threesome in Paris with MAPPLETHORPE, ENNINFUL and ROPAC?
 We asked Edward Enninful about his very first curatorial work pairing Robert Mapplethorpe’s photography at Thaddaeus Ropac, Paris.